Pravesh-Sudha/100-Days-of-Code/README.md

 - Using Boto3, creating a ECR repo and pushing the image
 - Using Boto3, creating a EKS cluster on which the app is deployed

+### Day 92: Ultimate CI/CD Jenkins project
+- Getting Source Code from Github
+- Creating a Dockerfile and docker image for the project
+- Using Jenkins to create CI Pipeline to deploy the file on dockerhub
+- Creating a kubernetes cluster using HELM
+- Setup ArgoCD on the cluster

 ... continue updating log for each day ..._

 ## Connect